 The economic situation for Gordon County is statistically represented by employment activity, both in workers and jobs.
 As represented in Tables 9-15, Gordon County experienced employment losses between 2008 and 2009.
 Like much of the state and nation, very significant employment losses were exhibited in 2009.
 With the exception of 2016, sigficant to very significant gains were exhibited between 2010 and 2018.
+Modest gains were exhibited in 2019.

 As represented in Figure 1 (and Table 10), between 2008 and 2010, the average decrease in employment in Gordon County was approximately 960 workers or approximately -3.64% per year.
 The rate of employment gain between 2011 and 2017 was very significant at +1.59% per year.
-The 2017 to 2018 rate of gain was very significant when compared to the preceding years at +5.63%, represented by an increase of 1,437 workers.
+The 2017 to 2019 rate of gain was very significant when compared to the preceding years at +2.94% per year, represented by an increase of 1,522 workers.